Arman202p2/interprepai2/.github/ISSUE_TEMPLATE/feature_request.md

+---
-name: Bug report
+name: Feature request
-about: Create a report to help us improve
+about: Suggest an idea for this project
+title: ''
-labels: bug
+labels: ''
-***

-Description
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
-A clear and concise description of what the bug is.
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

-Steps to Reproduce
-1. Go to '...'
-2. Click on '...'
-3. See error

-Expected behavior
+**Describe the solution you'd like**
-What you expected to happen.
+A clear and concise description of what you want to happen.

-Actual behavior
-What actually happened (include errors/logs if possible).

-Environment
-- OS:
-- Browser:
-- Node/Python versions:
-- Commit/Tag:

-Additional context
+**Describe alternatives you've considered**
+A clear and concise description of any alternative solutions or features you've considered.

+**Additional context**
-Add any other context, screenshots, or logs here.
+Add any other context or screenshots about the feature request here.